 Before the first class, you will submit the premise for your novel to the instructor.
 Instructions will be emailed on the formula for a premise.
 Student premises will be discussed and refined during the first class.

 Instructor: T.M.
 Smith has loved to write since childhood, and it is little wonder that she majored in English in undergraduate school and went on to earn a Master of Arts in the same subject, accumulating more than one hundred credits in writing and literature courses while on that journey.
 Putting her schooling to good use, she taught her favorite subject at high school, community college, and university.
-During that busy time, like Virginia Woolf’s character in Between the Acts, she produced “orts, scraps, and fragments” that she now returns to and uses in her current writings--a published novel, a recently finished short story, and a novel series.
+During that busy time, like Virginia Woolf’s character in Between the Acts, she produced “orts, scraps, and fragments” that she now returns to and uses in her writings--a novel, Affection for Crime; two recently finished short stories; and a soon-to-be-completed novel series.

 She takes great joy in writing but a greater joy in sharing what she knows, thereby encouraging others to pursue their dreams and become authors.